 This program is located in the highland area of Otavalo, Ecuador.
-To participate students are required to enroll in 4 credit course: GEND 180 (GE, IC pending approval), ILPs or Internship.
+To participate students are required to enroll in 4 credit course: GEND 180.
 Students will participate in the course and spend part of their days working in collaboration with an indigenous community on a variety of projects based on student interest and expertise.
 Some of the ongoing projects include a youth camp that provides English enrichment through a series of activities that include sports, art, and health components.
-This year there is also a possibility of facilitating dental care for the local communities with a dentist from Minnesota.
-Dr. Dennis Carreras from Dentistry for Children and Dr. Gustavo Peña from Centrasota Oral & Maxillofacial Surgeons will be joining our group and will help us facilitate the dental clinics in two indigenous communities.

 Students will explore the cultural issues that surround the social construction of gender, the varying aspects of economic and racial diversity, the representation of men and women in different cultures and languages, the coexistence of Andean and western medicine, the connection of the indigenous to the environment and sustainability.